sonictl/sonictl.github.io/about.md

 ```
 basic steps for adding post for REFERENCE:

-in Terminal, cd to ~/sonictl.github.io
+in Terminal, cd <to the jekyll proj dir>
 in Terminal, run 'bundle exec jekyll serve --watch'  # or: bundle exec jekyll serve
 do you modifying/adding the markdowns, save. check in localhost:4000
 in Terminal, git status/add ./commit -m 'cmt'/push -u origin main